 Overloading your towing vehicle or trailer can trigger a whole other set of issues, including failing brakes, overheating transmissions, mangled suspension, or even blown out tires.
 These issues will definitely ruin what should be a happy trip, and can end up being life-threatening.

 The only way to avoid this common issue is to know your vehicle’s tow rating before attempting RV towing in Dallas.
-It’s always important to make sure that the hitch system complies with your vehicle’s towing specifications.
-These numbers can be found in the manual of your vehicle and is located on the sill of the driver’s-side door.
+It is always important to make sure that the hitch system complies with your vehicle’s towing specifications.
+You can locate these numbers in your vehicle’s manual, situated on the sill of the driver’s-side door.
 The trailer’s weight ratings can be located on the VIN plate of the RV.

 Not verifying your local regulations